SiddarthaPolisetty/SPTestRailReporter/SPTestRailReporterExample/Pods/SPTestRailReporter/README.md

     - (NSArray *)getAllProjectsError:(NSError *__autoreleasing *)error;
     - (SPTestRailProject *)getProjectWithId:(NSNumber *)projectId Error:(NSError *__autoreleasing *)error;
     ```

+- More Usage Examples can be found in [Example](https://github.com/SiddarthaPolisetty/SPTestRailReporter/tree/master/SPTestRailReporterExample).
+This Example adds SPTestRailReporter as a pod to the test target.

 ## TestRail API Reference
 More Information on model schema, usage information and common error codes can be found here [API V2](http://docs.gurock.com/testrail-api2/start)

-## Authors and Contributors
+## Author and Contributor
-Created with love by @SiddarthaPolisetty.
+Created with love by [Siddartha Polisetty](https://www.linkedin.com/in/siddarthapolisetty).

 ## Contact
 Please Create an issue and assign it to @SiddarthaPolisetty.